 Some couples have brunch together; others start businesses.
 Maggie May and Josh Kelly do both.
 In 2016, when Maggie’s macramé workshops outgrew their living room, the couple went hunting for a studio space and fortuitously stumbled across a location with the potential to think big.
-Breaking the mould of a traditional retail experience, the pair opened Think Thornbury, a community-focussed store and creative workshop venue where thinkers, makers and doers are at the forefront.
+Breaking the mould of a traditional retail experience, the pair opened Think Thornbury, a community-focused store and creative workshop venue where thinkers, makers and doers are at the forefront.
 In partnership with Bank Australia, the bank Think Thornbury chooses to manage their finances, we spoke to Maggie and Josh about creativity, community and business.

 You’re the husband and wife duo behind Think Thornbury, but also talented creatives in your own right.
 Tell us a bit about your creative practices.
 Maggie May: I have a background in interior design and retail, and taught myself macramé along the way.
 I started my creative macramé practice Middle Aisle and began teaching workshops in our living room – slowly, the classes became too large to host at home, and that prompted us to find a new space that eventually led to Think Thornbury.
 Josh Kelly: I’m a musician and play the saxophone.
 I teach music while also playing in several bands, and am currently working on a new commission for the Melbourne Jazz Festival.